Fairfield City Council: Geography

 A few small areas of the original bushland remain, including examples of Cumberland Plain Woodland, which is listed under the Threatened Species Conservation Act, and the Cooks River/Castlereagh Ironbark ecological community.
 There are 580 parks (60 of which are major parks), including one of the largest urban parks in the world, Western Sydney Parklands, which has a precinct that lies in the Fairfield area, called the Western Sydney Regional Park.
+Fairfield City Council has constructed flood detention basins that temporarily store excess stormwater during flood events, helping to protect downstream properties before gradually releasing the water.
+Some of these basins also serve as parks and sporting fields during dry conditions, allowing them to provide flood protection while retaining recreational uses.

 Creeks flowing in the area include Prospect Creek, Cabramatta Creek, Clear Paddock Creek and Green Valley Creek.
 The creeks streamed through what the settlers described as "a chain of ponds" down to the Georges River, rather than an unbroken stream, before the disturbance of the banks by the European settlers.
 De Freitas Wetland was one of the many ponds of Prospect Creek.
 On a map today, the creeks resemble three fingers creeping out westward from the river.
 Fairfield City is mainly residential in nature with large-scale industrial estates at Wetherill Park and Smithfield.
 Fairfield Showground is an important cultural venue.
 Prominent roads such as Cumberland Highway and The Horsley Drive wind through it.
 Wetherill Park is listed as one of the five most leafiest suburbs in Sydney by the Domain Group, being the only suburb in Western Sydney to be listed (since most leafy suburbs are within Northern Sydney).

+Geologically, much of the City of Fairfield lies within the Fairfield Basin, a broad synclinal structure forming part of the Cumberland Basin within the larger Sydney Basin.
+The basin, which takes its name from Fairfield, preserves substantial thicknesses of the Wianamatta Group, whose Triassic shale and sandstone formations underlie much of the local government area.
+Weathering of these rocks has contributed to the gently undulating, clay-rich landscape characteristic of the Cumberland Plain.